moves-rwth/kipro2/README.md

 ```
 ---

-kipro2 can do bounded model checking and k-induction on probabilistic programs in parallel.
+kipro2 applies k-induction and bounded model checking to probabilistic programs via SMT solving.
-It can try to prove inductiveness or try to refute properties like `wp[C](f) <= g` for arbitrary initial program states.
+That is, given a probabilistic program C, pre-and postexpectations f,g, kipro2 verifies or refutes `wp[C](f) <= g` either by proving k-inductiveness or by finding an initial program state violating `wp[C](f) <= g`.

 ## Contents